Rand-ludtke/rand-dnd/content/Lore/Aynakyurt/Holidays in Aynakyurt.md

-ynakyurt celebrates several important **holidays** based on religious observances, royal traditions, and the kingdom’s martial culture.
+Aynakyurt celebrates several important **holidays** based on religious observances, royal traditions, and the kingdom’s martial culture.
 These festivals are a reflection of Torm’s influence, as well as the kingdom’s deep respect for courage, sacrifice, and justice.

 #### **Honoring the Sacred Blade** (Mid-Spring)